-“Our city is screwed,” said Mayor Michelle Gomez after the vote that fired City Attorney John Herin and reinstated Hans Ottinot in his place.
+“Our city is screwed,” said Mayor Michelle Gomez after the vote firing City Attorney John Herin and reinstating Hans Ottinot.

 The motion, proposed by newly appointed Vice Mayor Marlon Bolton, was supported by freshly elected commissioners Morey Wright and Kicia Daniel, giving Bolton the three votes he needed to pass it.

-The promise of unity and working for the good of the city that the commissioners talked about only weeks ago seems to be forgotten unless the unity they meant is agreeing with Bolton’s agenda – no matter where it may take the city.
+The promise of unity and working for the good of the city that the commissioners talked about only weeks ago seems to be forgotten unless the unity they meant agrees with Bolton’s agenda – no matter where it may take the city.

-Earlier in the meeting, Mayor Gomez suggested sending out letters of interest for legal services to give different firms a chance to offer the city their bids.
+Earlier in the meeting, Mayor Gomez suggested sending out letters of interest for legal services to allow different firms to offer the city their bids.
 Still, Bolton refused to discuss the item and instead championed his motion.

 Bolton did not provide any backup information for his item nor explain his desire to hire a new law firm ahead of time.
 All the commissioners got was the agenda item title and a long speech from Bolton about how great of a firm the Ottinot Law is.